Skip to content

 (always local_spec1) && (sometimes local_spec2)

 where local_spec1 and local_spec2 are formulas as described below.
-We say local specification because a formula tau can only talk about a fixed (though arbitrary) point in time.
+We say local specification because such a formula can only talk about a fixed (though arbitrary) point in time.

-Recall from section Variables that there are input and output stream variables.
+In order for a specification to communicate with the outside world, so-called streams are use.
+Those streams come in two flavors: input and output streams.
+Input streams are used in a local_spec to receive input from a user, while output streams are used for presenting output to a user.
+Each stream in the specification is associated with a relative or constant point in time.
 For example the output stream variable o1[t-2] means "the value in output stream number 1 two time-steps ago".
 So o1[t] would mean "the value in output stream number 1 at the current time-step".
-Likewise, there are input stream variables like i1[t].
+Likewise, for input stream variables like i1[t].
 It means "the input in the input stream 1 at the current time-step".
 Input streams can also have an offset in order to speak about past inputs.
 For example i2[t-3] means "the input in the input stream 2 three time-steps ago".
-As explained in section Variables, input and output streams currently need to be defined before running a Tau specification.
+For further detail about streams, please refer to section Streams.

 Formally, the grammar for Tau specifications is